CtripleU/alu-shell/loops_conditions_and_parsing/README.md

 - You must use the while loop (for and until are forbidden)
 ### Note that in this example, we only display the first 70 lines using the head command.

+### Task 8 - Write a Bash script that displays:
+- The content of the current directory
+- In a list format
+- Where only the part of the name after the first dash is displayed (refer to the example)

+- You must use the for loop (while and until are forbidden)
+- Do not display hidden files